Fulton Hill: Fulton Hill Today

 Fulton is home to the east coast hub for Stone Brewing.

-Fulton Hill has a large stock of early-20th-century vernacular homes, especially 1- and 1 1/2-story bungalows, but also including a number of increasingly trendy Sears Catalog homes and several semi-detached Federal rows that date to the earlier years of settlement.
+Fulton Hill has a large stock of early 20th-century vernacular homes, especially one- and 1 1/2-story bungalows, but it also includes a number of increasingly trendy Sears Catalog homes and several semi-detached Federal rows that date to the earlier years of settlement.

 The neighborhood is also home to Richmond National Cemetery, a veteran's cemetery dating to the Civil War with 9,322 interments.
 An album by the band Alabama Thunderpussy is named "Fulton Hill" after the community.